The Most Common Felony Crimes in Colorado

 • Challenging evidence.
 Attorneys understand how to identify weaknesses or procedural errors in police reports and evidence handling.
 They can use such errors to your advantage.

 • Presenting effective defenses.
-Lawyers can argue defenses such as emergencies, mistaken facts, or insufficient proof, depending on the circumstances.
+Lawyers can argue defenses such as emergencies, mistakes, or insufficient proof, depending on the circumstances.

 • Advocating for alternative sentencing.
 Sometimes, completing a defensive driving course, probation, or community service can substitute for harsher penalties like jail time.